 Small and Mighty: Casa San Jose

-The Pittsburgh Foundation has awarded a Small and Mighty grant of $15,000 to Casa San Jose.
-Since 2013, the trained, bilingual staff at Casa San Jose has assisted more than 1,000 low-income Latino immigrant families with referrals for housing, medical care, legal assistance, family issues; advocacy for immigrant rights and immigration reform; assistance with applications for work or social benefits; and after-school programming.
+In 2017, The Pittsburgh Foundation awarded a Small and Mighty grant of $15,000 to Casa San Jose.
+Since 2013, the trained, bilingual staff at Casa San Jose has assisted more than 1,000 low-income Latino immigrant families with referrals for housing, medical care, legal assistance and family issues; advocacy for immigrant rights and immigration reform; assistance with applications for work or social benefits; and after-school programming.

 Small and Mighty is part of the Foundation’s 100 Percent Pittsburgh organizing principle, which seeks to ensure that Pittsburghers living at or near the federal poverty line are provided opportunities to improve their life prospects by working in the region’s improved economy.
-Small and Mighty awards grants to local nonprofit organizations with budgets less than $600,000.
+Small and Mighty awarded $308,821 in 2018 to 22 local nonprofit organizations with budgets of less than $600,000.
 Casa San Jose operates annually with a $126,299 budget.